mafintosh/tetris/README.md

 	$ tetris

-It even works over ssh so you can tetris while you do ops
+It even works over ssh so you can tetris while you ops